johnHackworth/spank/README.md

 Installation
 ------------

-*Note* There is a Virtualbox VM based distribution if all you want to do is test or play with it.
-Again, refer to [Spanklogs.org](http://spanklogs.org/) for the details.
+*Note*: There is a Virtualbox VM based distribution if all you want to do is test or play with it.
+Again, refer to [Spanklogs.org](http://spanklogs.org/) for the details.Also, note that it is recommended to look at the downloads section to get a _stable_ snapshot of the code, as the main branch might not work all the time due to the changes I do.

   1. Install and setup ElasticSearch, refer to the official docs at [elasticsearch.org](http://elasticsearch.org)
   2. Replace your current syslog daemon with syslog-ng, on debian based distribution it should be as easy as running